Hot Springs, Arkansas: Natural springs

 The city takes its name from the natural thermal water that flows from 47 springs on the western slope of Hot Springs Mountain in the historic downtown district of the city.
 About 1000000 USgal of 143 F water flow from the springs each day.
 The flow rate is not affected by fluctuations in the rainfall in the area.
 Studies by National Park Service scientists have determined through radiocarbon dating that the water that reaches the surface in Hot Springs fell as rainfall 4,400 years earlier.
 The water percolates very slowly down through the earth's surface until it reaches superheated areas deep in the crust and then rushes rapidly to the surface to emerge from the 47 hot springs.

 Hot Springs Creek flows from Whittington Avenue, then is underground in a tunnel beneath Bathhouse Row (Central Ave).
-It emerges from the tunnel south of Bathhouse Row then flows through the southern part of the city before emptying into Lake Hamilton, a reservoir on the Ouachita River.
+It emerges from the tunnel south of Bathhouse Row, then flows through the southern part of the city before emptying into Lake Hamilton, a reservoir on the Ouachita River.

 Climate

 Hot Springs lies in the humid subtropical climate zone (Köppen Cfa).
 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 July is the hottest month of the year, with an average high of 93.1 °F and an average low of 72.1 °F. The city's highest temperature was 115 °F, recorded in 1936 and 1986.
 The lowest temperature recorded was -11 °F in 1930.

 Precipitation is weakly seasonal, with a bimodal pattern: wet seasons in the spring and fall, and relatively drier summers and winters, but plentiful rain in all months.
-The spring wet season is more pronounced than fall, with the highest rainfall in May.
+The spring wet season is more pronounced than the fall, with the highest rainfall in May.
 Hot Springs' precipitation is affected by the orographic effect of the Ouachita Mountains.